CommandersAct/tcserverside-flutter-plugin/README.md

       ref: with_idfa
 ```

-### [iOS only] manually linking TCCore :

-Flutter doesn't currently fully support SPM dependency, you'll need to manually link our TCCore.xcframework to both your tc_* plugin target that you are using).

 ## Usage :

 Simillar to Android and iOS SDKs, you'll need to create a ServerSide() instance and initialise it with your personal `siteID` and `source_key`.